-Scholarships for Disadvantaged Students (SDS) & Loans for Disadvantaged Students (LDS)
+Loans for Disadvantaged Students (LDS)

-Congress authorized the SDS Program and its companion loan program, the LDS Program, in 1990.
-To be considered for these programs, students must meet the federal definition of disadvantaged, either coming from a family whose income falls below specified benchmarks or demonstrating a background of economic, social, and/or educational disadvantage that hinders the pursuit of a medical education.
-Students who believe they qualify for these programs should identify themselves by answering the appropriate questions on the online HMS financial aid application.
+Congress authorized the LDS Program in 1990.
+To be considered for this program, students must be M.D. candidates and meet the federal definition of disadvantaged, either coming from a family whose income falls below specified benchmarks or demonstrating a background of economic, social, and/or educational disadvantage that hinders the pursuit of a medical education.
+Students who believe they qualify for this program should identify themselves by answering the appropriate questions on the online HMS financial aid application.

-Awards are made by the Financial Aid Office following the start of the academic year after reviewing the entire pool of eligible candidates.
+Ordinarily, awards are made by the Financial Aid Office following the start of the academic year after reviewing the entire pool of eligible candidates.
 Funding is very limited and not all eligible students can be assisted.
 The size of awards varies, and the assistance is used to replace portions of the student's existing loan package.
 Students who think their background is particularly compelling are welcome to discuss their eligibility with their Financial Aid Officer.